-\begin{coro} Let $A$ be a finite $G$-set.
-The nerve of $\FF(A)$ is the free $N_{\infty}$-algebra over $A$. \begin{proof} We have to show that the nerve of $\FF(A)$ is the image of $A$ by the monad $\EII:\gsset \to \gsset$.
-We proved in Proposition \ref{free} that $\FF(A)$ is the free $\Ind$-normed symmetric monoidal category over $A$ and by definition $(\EII)_n=N((\EI)_n)$.
+\begin{corollary} Let $A$ be a finite $G$-set.
+The nerve of $\sF(A)$ is the free $N_{\infty}$-algebra over $A$. \begin{proof} We have to show that the nerve of $\sF(A)$ is the image of $A$ by the monad $\EII:\gsset \to \gsset$.
+We proved in \ref{free} that $\sF(A)$ is the free $\Ind$-normed symmetric monoidal category over $A$ and by definition $(\EII)_n=N((\EI)_n)$.
 It is then enough to show that the canonical morphism

 is an isomorphism.
-This is a consequence of the fact that the nerve preserves finite coproducts and of the previous lemma using that $(\EI)_n=\widetilde{\SN_n}$. \end{proof} \end{coro} If $A$ is a finite $G$-set, then the $\EII$-algebra $N(\FF(A))$ is fibrant and cofibrant and we get a functor $\theta:\SpaG \to \Ninf$ which sends $A$ to $N(\FF(A))$.
+This is a consequence of the fact that the nerve preserves finite coproducts and of the previous lemma using that $(\EI)_n=\widetilde{\SN_n}$. \end{proof} \end{corollary} If $A$ is a finite $G$-set, then the $\EII$-algebra $N(\sF(A))$ is fibrant and cofibrant and we get a functor $\theta:\SpaG \to \Ninf$ that sends $A$ to $N(\sF(A))$.
 We will show now that this functor is fully faithful.
 For every subgroup $H\subseteq G$ and finite $G$-set $A$, there are equivalences

-and the later groupoid can be described by the following proposition. \begin{prop} For every finite $G$-set $A$, there is an equivalence of categories
+and the latter groupoid can be described by the following proposition. \begin{proposition} For every finite $G$-set $A$, there is an equivalence of categories